hyvor/point/README.md

 [WORK IN PROGRESS]

 Hyvor Point is an open-source IP geolocation database.
-The data is built from ground up using many public sources (WHOIS data, etc.) and our own methods.
-Data is updated monthly.
+The data is built from ground up using many public sources (WHOIS data, etc.) and our own methods, and is updated monthly.
 The database is available in CSV, JSON, and MMDB formats.
 Our goal is to provide a highly accurate free and open-source IP geolocation database for developers.

 Visit [**point.hyvor.com**](https://point.hyvor.com) for more information.